 8. Launch a Website

 Today, launching a business website is easier than ever with the help of companies like Squarespace, which offers do-it-yourself website building tools.
-Squarespace features a business website pricing plan for $26 a month, or $18 a month when billed annually, and offers an easy-to-implement online sales platform.
 The benefits from having a web presence are extensive, including the opportunity to have customers anywhere in the world.

 9. Go Back to School